 - 2-4 week stay at an institution in the UK following the conference (to carry out library research, attend academic events, and develop publication ideas with the guidance of a mentor)

-On returning to their country of origin, the Compare Fellow will be expected to continue with the following activities:
+While in their country of origin, the Compare Fellow will be expected to engage in the following activities:

 - Developing an article for Compare